Senior-Friendly Guide to Avoiding Online Scams

 Try the Phishing Simulator

-Get answers to common questions about protecting yourself from internet fraud.
+Get answers to the most common questions about protecting yourself and your loved ones from internet fraud and online scams.

 Need Help With a Potential Scam?